in2code-de/luxletter/readme.md

 * An unsubscribe plugin is already included
 * A teaser content elements helps you to create newsletters out of default content elements in TYPO3
 * Every website can be used as prototype for your newsletter
+* A third party mailserver can be used for newsletters

 ### The downside